nunziap90/ID2-2015/0_testi/LorellaCamellina_CloseReadings/4-reference-2.md

 #####What it could mean

-I had never thought about how a device like this could be useful.
+I had never thought about how much a device like this could be useful.
 It reveals the importance of background noise while working.
 I see Hover as a tool in line with nowadays working practices.
 We must be used to work in team, mandatory.
-It is not unusual to be asked to work in open spaces (even though the real ultimate tendence is in opposition).
-More and more often there is no even a real office, work takes place on our digital desktop and who cares where we are.
+It is not unusual to be asked to work in open spaces (even though latest tendencies are in opposition).
+More and more often there is not even an office, work takes place on our digital desktop and who cares where we are.
 The same goes for school.

 #####How it works